Are you like all too many small business owners when it comes to LinkedIn?

 17. Create a strategy and scripts for invitations to connect

-As you’re building up your connections, even if you’ve already passed the all-important 500 mark, get in the habit of regularly reaching out to others to connect.
+As you’re building your LinkedIn connections, even if you’ve already passed the all-important 500 mark, get in the habit of regularly reaching out to others to connect.
 Create different scripts to reach out to people you know, and those you don’t know.